RitvikSaranS/Git-and-Github/creating-a-repository-commiting-changes.md

 ```
 $git reset commmit-hash
 ```
-- The staged changes that are not sure whether it should be committed can be stored in a stash area so that the changes won't be there and we can bring back those changes later.
+- The staged changes or unstaged changes of a tracked file that are not sure whether it should be committed can be stored in a stash area so that the changes won't be there and we can bring back those changes later, we use stash.
 After making a change use the command,
 ```
 $git stash
 ```